 What is Marsala Wine?
 [Understanding Sicily’s Finest Export]

 Eager to learn about Marsala wine?
 Good, you're in the right place!
-We explain all things Marsala in our latest wine guide.
+I explain all things Marsala in the latest Wine Turtle wine guide.

 Marsala wine is a unique fortified wine produced in the small town of Marsala, in the province of Trapani in Sicily.